- Undergraduate Students

 Campus and Crime Map

-- A place in halls is guaranteed to all new full-time UK and EU undergraduate and postgraduate applicants who firmly accept an offer to study at the University of Portsmouth and apply for accommodation by the specified deadline.
+- A place in halls is guaranteed for all new full-time UK and EU undergraduate and postgraduate applicants who firmly accept an offer to study at the University of Portsmouth and apply for accommodation by the specified deadline.

 - The university also provides ongoing housing advice and support to all students to make sure that they are settled in Portsmouth throughout their course.